 Program overview

 The Agribusiness Risk and Insurance Management program at Saskatchewan Polytechnic is a post-graduate diploma designed to equip students with essential knowledge and skills in risk management and insurance within the agriculture and agrifood sectors.
 This program emphasizes the importance of protecting producers, food processors, agribusinesses, and financial institutions from various unforeseen challenges.
-Students will gain a comprehensive understanding of the complex risks faced by the global agricultural industry, including unpredictable weather patterns, market fluctuations, and supply chain disruptions.
+Students will gain a comprehensive understanding of the complexities of the global agricultural industry, including unpredictable weather patterns, market fluctuations, and regulatory changes.
 The curriculum is tailored to provide hands-on learning experiences that address real-world challenges in agribusiness risk and insurance.

 Program structure

-The Agribusiness Risk and Insurance Management program spans a duration of 64 weeks, with start dates available in September and January.
-The program is delivered at the Moose Jaw campus, providing students with a focused learning environment.
+The Agribusiness Risk and Insurance Management program spans a duration of 64 weeks, providing students with a robust educational experience.
+The program is offered in Moose Jaw and has multiple start dates, including September and January.
 Key features of the program structure include:

 • A strong foundation in risk assessment, leading to the Canadian Risk Management (CRM) designation.